 The new chip design, detailed in the journal Nature Communications, allows for a silicon quantum processor that can be scaled up without the precise placement of atoms required in other approaches.
 Importantly, it allows quantum bits (or ‘qubits’) – the basic unit of information in a quantum computer – to be placed hundreds of nanometers apart and still remain coupled.

 The design was conceived by a team led by Andrea Morello, Program Manager in UNSW-based ARC Center of Excellence for Quantum Computation and Communication Technology (CQC2T), who said fabrication of the new design should be easily within reach of today’s technology.

-Lead author Guilherme Tosi, a Research Fellow at CQC2T, developed the pioneering concept along with Morello and co-authors Fahd Mohiyaddin, Vivien Schmitt and Stefanie Tenberg of CQC2T, with collaborators Rajib Rahman and Gerhard Klimeck of Purdue University in the USA.
+Lead author Guilherme Tosi, a Research Fellow at CQC2T, developed the pioneering concept along with Morello and co-authors Fahd Mohiyaddin, Vivien Schmitt, and Stefanie Tenberg of CQC2T, with collaborators Rajib Rahman and Gerhard Klimeck of Purdue University in the USA.

-“It’s a brilliant design, and like many such conceptual leaps, it’s amazing no-one had thought of it before,” said Morello.
+“It’s a brilliant design, and like many such conceptual leaps, it’s amazing no one had thought of it before,” said Morello.

 “What Guilherme and the team have invented is a new way to define a ‘spin qubit’ that uses both the electron and the nucleus of the atom.
 Crucially, this new qubit can be controlled using electric signals, instead of magnetic ones.
-Electric signals are significantly easier to distribute and localise within an electronic chip.”
+Electric signals are significantly easier to distribute and localize within an electronic chip.”